-The list of who's allowed to travel to Europe has fluctuated wildly over the past year, with countries like Canada, Japan and Morocco gaining access only to lose it again a few short weeks later.
-But one thing has remained the same: Americans are still very much banned from the European Union.
-(Though, in all fairness, the United States currently has a ban on visitors from Europe's Schengen area, the UK, and Ireland, too).
+The list of who's allowed to travel to Europe has fluctuated wildly over the past year, but one thing has remained the same: Americans have been very much banned from the European Union.
+That is, until now!

 Remember, many countries (including the USA) are still warning against all non-essential travel and some are quarantining all overseas arrivals, including their own returning citizens.
 Check all the relevant restrictions before you think about traveling.